 It takes a lot of discipline to stop buying clothes for your fantasy life and only spend money on things you actually need.

 Next time you’re tempted to buy something, ask yourself the following questions to help you shop for your real life, not your fantasy life.
 Remember to be honest with your answers.
+This can help you learn how to buy clothes you’ll actually wear.

 How often will I wear this?